gabrielgfranca/gabrielgfranca/README.md

 # Hello!
 I'm Gabriel França

-This repository is dedicated to my projects and studies in C, Rust and Python.
+This repository is dedicated to my projects and studies in C and Python.
 Here, I share solutions, ideas, and insights as I continue to grow in programming and software development.

-*Currently studying: C and Rust.*
+*Currently studying: C.*

 ### Technologies I Use Daily:
 <div style="display: inline_block"><br>